Slinthn/Slinthn/README.md

 ### Hi !!
 I'm a hobbyist programmer.
-I like low-level languages.
-I try to write good code (I promise)!
+I like low-level languages and everything to do with computers.
+I try to write good code! *(I promise)*